Snake Bite On Dogs – How To Keep Your Dog Alive

 The airway and support will be maintained until the antivenom is effective which may take several hours.

 Some patients will require mechanical ventilation.
-This is a specialist procedure.
+Whilst some GP vets have access to ventilators, for many, it is a specialist procedure.

 During this time a few additional tests may be performed depending on the clinical state and history of the dog.